Pavantej1474/JP-Morgan-Internship/README.md

-J.P.
-Morgan Software Engineering Virtual Experience on Forage - October 2023

-Set up a local dev environment by downloading the necessary files, tools and dependencies.
-Fixed broken files in the repository to make web application output correctly.
-Used JPMorgan Chase’s open source library called Perspective to generate a live graph that displays a data feed in a clear and visually appealing way for traders to monitor
+In October 2023, I participated in the J.P.
+Morgan Software Engineering Virtual Experience on Forage.
+I set up a local development environment by downloading the required files, tools, and dependencies.
+I also repaired broken files in the repository to ensure the web application functioned correctly.
+Additionally, I utilized JPMorgan Chase's open-source library, Perspective, to create a live graph that visualizes a data feed, enabling traders to monitor it in a clear and visually appealing manner.